 What do you think of the tobacco ban?
 Tell us in the comments.

-With Mayor Pro Tem Andrew Hixson officiating the meeting since Mayor Bucky Johnson was absent (therefore, Hixson did not vote), there was a heavy discussion on the matter, even though opinions had been voiced already at the April policy work session and a PDC meeting.
+With Mayor Pro Tem Andrew Hixson officiating the meeting since Mayor Bucky Johnson was absent (therefore, Hixson did not vote), there was a heavy discussion on the matter, even though opinions had been voiced already at the and .
 Councilmembers raised questions on what exactly the ordinance prohibits and doesn't prohibit.

 All tobacco products, including smokeless tobacco, would be banned.
-Additionally, the smoking-designated areas for employees that were implemented before are now gone, but locals are still allowed to smoke in their cars, according to Kaul.
+Additionally, the smoking-designated areas for employees that were implemented before are now gone, but locals are , according to Kaul.